LidarDM: Generative LiDAR Simulation in a Generated World: Experiment

-LidarDM is the first LiDAR generative model capable of generating data conditioned on a given semantic layout.
-This capability offers the potential to augment the training data for 3D perception models, thereby further boosting their performance.
-To evaluate this capability, we first use LidarDM to generate around 70k frames of simulation data based on the layout from Waymo Dataset \cite{waymoopen}.
+We first use LidarDM to generate around 70k frames of simulation data based on the layout from Waymo Dataset \cite{waymoopen}.
 After that, we pre-train a LiDAR-based 3D object detection model, CenterPoint \cite{centerpoint} (with PointPillars \cite{pointpillars} as its backbone), on these generated LiDAR frames, paired with the object labels from the dataset.
 We then train the same model on 35k frames of real data, both with and without the pre-training stage on the simulation data, to test the benefits of the LidarDM-generated data.
-According to Table~\ref{tab:centerpoint_sim2real}, LidarDM can act as an effective generative data augmentation strategy, offering more than a 3\% improvement in detection accuracy.
+LidarDM-augmented model achieves mAP score of 61.3\%, compared to 58.2\% achieved with the real data-only model.
+This shows that LidarDM is an effective generative data augmentation strategy, offering over 3\% improvement in detection accuracy.